Quick Tour of Time Series Forecasting

 lagged_cases = tail(data$cases, 1))

-# make predictions for target date and add them to matrix of predictions
+# make predictions for target date and add them to dataframe of predictions

 data.frame('forecast_date' = max(data$time_value),